Traditional Newfoundland Partridgeberry Nut Loaf

 3. When completed pure over Partridgeberry nut loaf.

 ( Please note: I made an error at the beginning of this video, calling evaporated milk, condensed milk then I corrected it close to the end.
 Please accept my apologies for this error, the recipe calls for 1 cup evaporated milk or fresh milk.)
 Thank you Bonita

 Partridgeberries are a sour berry that is picked in late summer or early fall, they look a lot like cranberries but smaller.
 Most people usually make partridgeberry jam or jelly with them.
 But there are still a few that like to bake loafs, pies and cakes with them.

-This recipe is one I have enjoyed making for years, partridgeberries are my favourite berry and I can’t get enough of, so when I get the chance the pick them or if someone gives me some I would freeze a few for the winter months, but then I will make jams and jellies and bottle them for the long winter months as well.
+This recipe is one I have enjoyed making for years, partridgeberries are my favourite berry and I can’t get enough of, so when I get the chance the pick them or if someone gives me some I would freeze a few for the winter months.
+Then I will make jams and jellies and bottle them for the long winter months as well.

 Because partridgberries are a sour berry they mix will with apples to make a cobbler or pies.

 These are two links to more delicious ways to cook with your fresh or frozen partridgeberries.